 CGD is an inherited disorder, which means that it is passed from parents to their children.

-One type of CGD is 'X-linked' (sex-linked) and the other three are 'autosomal recessive'.
+One type of CGD is 'X-linked' (sex-linked) and the other four are 'autosomal recessive'.

 But how does this genetic inheritance work exactly?